 You’ve decided to take out a personal loan.
-Home improvements, a family holiday, a wedding to pay for… but how to choose the right one for you? (loan not spouse!)
+Home improvements, a family holiday, a wedding to pay for… but how to choose the right personal loan for you?
 With so many options on the market and alluring offers coming at you from all directions, you can easily be drawn into the glitz and glamour of a promo rather than focusing on details that really matter.

 Ultimately, your individual needs and situation will determine the right personal loan product for you but below are the key criteria to consider.
 Other than that, just compare, compare, compare!
 Use our smart comparison tools to identify the perfect product for your needs.

 • Look for the lowest interest rate that you’re eligible for

 • Don’t be fooled by interest rates that look too good to be true – if they look too good, then they probably aren’t true!

 • Make sure you clarify whether ‘flat’ or ‘reducing’ interest rates are being stated and more to the point, make sure you understand the difference.
 In a nutshell, flat interest rates are normally lower than reducing balance rates and are therefore considered misleading.
 When it comes to comparing personal loans, the best way to compare their true cost is to convert everything into the reducing interest rate.

 • Check also that a very attractive interest rate on offer is carried for the duration of the loan.
 Banks may advertise a super low rate that only applies for the first year of the loan.
 Thereafter, the interest rate significantly goes up

 • There are lots of Islamic finance products out on the market today whereby banks buy the product and sell it to their customer, at an agreed profit after the monthly installments are completed.
 Customers are not charged interest.
 Click here for an article that goes into this in more detail (Click to)